ahrampy/legacy-portfolio/README.md

 ### Heyo 👋

-Software Engineer and Online Instructor at [App Academy](https://www.appacademy.io/), teaching the next generation of software developers!
+Software Engineer and Online Instructor at [App Academy](https://www.appacademy.io/), teaching the next generation of web developers!
 Previous elementary and middle school teacher, restaurant manager, skimmer of books, and sound technician.

 In my spare time recently I've been: